raim/cqgels/mail_oshea_johnson.md

 works on it.

 Thus, I would be very glad to get some feedback from you.
 Are our interpretations correct?
-Also: would you have any suggestion where this methodological clarification could be published?
+Would you have any suggestion where this methodological clarification could be published?

 With kind regards,